 4.3.3 Procedures are in place to periodically review each Investment Manager’s policies for proxy voting.

 Practice 4.4 – Conduct periodic reviews to ensure that investment-related fees, compensation, and expenses are fair and reasonable for the services provided.

 4.4.1 A summary of all parties being compensated from client portfolios or from plan or trust assets, and the amount of compensation, has been documented.

 4.4.2 Fees, compensation, and expenses paid from client portfolios or from plan or trust assets are periodically reviewed to ensure consistency with all applicable laws, regulations, policies and procedures, and service agreements.

 4.4.3 Procedures are in place to avoid or identify and appropriately address unreasonable fees.

-Practice 4.5 – There is a process to periodically review the organization’s effectiveness in meeting its fiduciary responsibilities.
+Practice 4.5 – Conduct periodic reviews of the organization’s effectiveness in meeting its fiduciary responsibilities.

 4.5.1 Fiduciary assessments are conducted at planned intervals to determine whether appropriate policies and procedures are in place to address all fiduciary obligations and that such policies and procedures are effectively implemented and maintained.